researchapps/sherlock/rllab/README.md

 ### Step 2.
 Debug the issue

-Let's shell into the container
+This was my original debugging of the issue, the container used here is `$SCRATCH/share/rllab-v2.simg`.
-(this might be somewhere else on your `SCRATCH`.
+Let's shell into the container (this might be somewhere else on your `SCRATCH`.
+This was also done on a regular (sdev) node.

 ```bash
 # Note that their pythonpath just has the rllab root